Disability Support For Children and Adolescents

 Together we help you build your abilities and experience the joy of living.

 At Ability Action Australia, our Occupational Therapists are experienced in child development, working with children and teenagers of all ages, their families and support workers, within their home, school and community environments.
 Using age-appropriate, easy to follow therapies, we work with the whole family so that we can develop joint goals and the outcomes you experience are good for everyone.

-Whether you’re wanting to bring your NDIS plan into action, are not sure what you’re entitled to under your plan, or you know your child needs therapy services but are not sure where to begin, Ability Action Australia can help you on your NDIS journey.
+Whether you’re wanting to bring your NDIS plan into action, are not sure what you’re entitled to under your plan, or you know your child needs services but are not sure where to begin, Ability Action Australia can help you on your NDIS journey.

 Who can we help?

 We work with young people living with all levels of disability, across the age span.
-Our hard-working, dedicated therapists deliver tailored therapy services that focus on improving quality of life and making everyday life easier.
+Our hard-working, dedicated clinicians deliver tailored services that focus on improving quality of life and making everyday life easier.

 Our team is involved in working with all types of conditions, including: